Nbc66/md5_fitgirl/README.md

  - specify a path to the repack folder

+usage: `py md5_fitgirl C:/downloads/repacked_game`

 [![asciicast](https://asciinema.org/a/bE2OMzazXiOt89AUgqM0BeWot.svg)](https://asciinema.org/a/bE2OMzazXiOt89AUgqM0BeWot)

 it will automaticaly check for a md5 folder

-you can also use this to check the for files post install to see if anything got broken in the install step
+you can also use this to check for files post install to see if anything got broken in the install step

 yeah thats it basicaly